Consolidated Statements of Net Income for 1Q FY2019 and 1Q FY2018/19

 With the completion of acquisition of WBF East and WBF West in September 2018 and WBF Honmachi in December 2018, these three hotels contributed S$1.4m of earnings for 1Q FY2019 to the Japan portfolio.

 Splaisir Dongdaemun and ibis Insadong started contributing to the Group following the completion of the acquisition in May 2018 and December 2018 respectively.

 Income from Park Hotel Clarke Quay for 1Q FY2019 was in line with last year.

 Income available for distribution

-Income available for distribution for the quarter was S$15.8 million.
-With the retention of S$1.1 million for the quarter, income to be distributed for the quarter would be S$14.7 million, an increase of S$0.3 million (1.8%) over the same period last year.
+Income available for distribution for the quarter was S$15.6 million.
+With the retention of S$1.0 million for working capital in the quarter, income to be distributed for the quarter would be S$14.6 million, a decrease of S$0.7 million (4.8%) over the same period last year.
 The decrease was mainly due to absence of China sale proceeds distribution of S$1.8 million and mitigated by higher NPI of S$1.1 million.